btakita/briantakita.com/packages/web/content/posts/naming-conventions.md

 description: Naming Conventions to encode the meaning & context of abstractions
 ---

+Note: The naming convention described in this article
+	<a target="_blank" href="/posts/multi-underscore-tag-naming-convention-analysis">has been named</a>:

+Long form: Multi Underscore Tag Naming Convention

+Medium form: Tag Naming Convention

+Short Form: Tag Naming

+---

 An Abstraction name encodes the meaning & context of the abstraction.
 The name consists of tags that are joined together to create a name.